 ABOUT THE PROGRAMThe legacy of artist and environmentalist Doris Leeper has connected Canaveral National Seashore and Atlantic Center for the Arts for many years.
 Doris ‘Doc’ Leeper lived in a turn of the century home (listed on the U.S. National Register of Historic Places) on the banks of the Indian River Lagoon in Eldora from 1958 to 1975 where she painted and created sculptural works.
 She was instrumental in the creation of Canaveral National Seashore to protect the beauty of this wild coastal habitat from development.

-Canaveral National Seashore and Atlantic Center for the Arts are now embarking on a collaboration that carries on this legacy.
+Canaveral National Seashore and Atlantic Center for the Arts have embarked on a collaboration that carries on this legacy.
 Leeper’s home at Eldora is the site of an environmental artist residency program designed to provide a creative platform where sound artists and scientists can discover sustainable solutions and raise awareness of sound as a natural resource.

 From urban design to wildlife ecology, the sounds of our environment tell a story of wildlife biodiversity and the health of people living in that community.
 The World Health Organization has compiled evidence that, “the burden of disease from environmental noise” can cause: